bio-tools/biohackathon2022/paper/paper.md

 The [Tools Ecosystem](https://github.com/bio-tools/content/) is a centralized repository for the open and transparent exchange of metadata about software tools and services in bioinformatics and life sciences.
 It serves as a foundation for the sustainability and interoperability of the diverse Tools Platform services: bio.tools [@usesDataFrom:Ison2019], BioContainers [@usesDataFrom:10.1093/bioinformatics/btx192], OpenEBench [@usesDataFrom:openebench], Bioconda [@usesDataFrom:bioconda], WorkflowHub [@usesDataFrom:workflowhub], usegalaxy.eu [@usesDataFrom:galaxy].
 It also includes a number of related resources outside of the ELIXIR Tools Platform (e.g. Debian Med, biii.eu).

 Here we report the results of a project started at the [BioHackathon Europe 2022](https://biohackathon-europe.org/).
+Its goals were to:

+1. Cross-compare and analyze the metadata centralized in the Tools Ecosystem, including coverage of the  EDAM ontology [@usesDataFrom:10.1093/bioinformatics/btt113], and
+2. Explore methods for connecting tools used in registered Galaxy workflows (i.e. WorkflowHub entries) to the annotations available in bio.tools.

-Its goal is to cross-compare and analyze the metadata centralized in the Tools Ecosystem, together with the EDAM ontology [@usesDataFrom:10.1093/bioinformatics/btt113] links used for many annotations of these resources.
-We present here in a first section the results of these analyses, and in a second section the methods and approach we used, before to discuss potential perspectives for improved monitoring and curation of the Tools Ecosystem metadata and EDAM.
+This report is separated into three sections.
+In the first, we present the results of the two analyses described above.
+The second section details the methods we used, and finally we discuss potential perspectives for both improved monitoring and curation of the Tools Ecosystem metadata and EDAM, as well as for improving the connectivity and integration between elements of the Ecosystem (i.e. bio.tools, WorkflowHub) and platform services that make use of this Ecosystem (e.g. Galaxy).

 # Results and discussion